infrastrukt/linux-cheatsheet/README.md

 You can use tools like [eg](https://github.com/srsudar/eg) which provide you with common examples of using different commands

+## Awesome things

+Check out a [list of of awesome things](docs/awesome-things.md) to make your Linux experience easier and more fun.

 ## Useful resources

 * Learn about advanced Bash one-liners [here](http://www.bashoneliners.com/)